 For administrative purposes, the judges and staff of the court are organized into two operating divisions and seven operating sections.
 The adjudication division, under the direction of the presiding judge, includes the judges and the Office of the Clerk of the Court.
 The administration division, under the direction of the court administrator, includes the remaining six sections as identified below.
-The presiding judge is charged with overall responsibility for the functioning of the court, and the court administrator serves as the chief administrative officer for the court.
+The presiding judge is charged with overall responsibility for the functioning of the court, and the court administrator serves as its chief administrative officer.

-The Office of the Clerk of the Court receives and processes court filings, dockets cases, issues summonses, schedules trials and motion hearings, corresponds with the litigants, issues opinions of the court, keeps full and true records of judicial proceedings, and provides administrative and secretarial support for the judges of the court.
+The Office of the Clerk of the Court receives and processes electronic and paper court filings, dockets cases, issues summonses, schedules trials and motion hearings, corresponds with the litigants, issues opinions of the court, keeps full and true records of judicial proceedings, and provides administrative and secretarial support for the judges.
 This section also evaluates procedures used by other state courts to ensure consistency and create efficiencies.

 The Business and Human Resources section is responsible for the business, financial, and personnel functions of the court.
-The section administers the second injury program which provides workers’ compensation benefits to qualified workers who have suffered multiple injuries.
-Under a federal grant, the section also conducts a survey of work-related injuries and illnesses and a data collection program as to fatal injuries sustained in the State of Nebraska.
+The section administers the second injury program, which provides workers’ compensation benefits to qualified workers with a preexisting disability in addition to a work injury occurring before December 1, 1997.
+Also, this section pays vocational rehabilitation training costs for injured workers in approved plans developed to return them to suitable work.
+Under federal grants, the section conducts a survey of work-related injuries and illnesses and a data collection program as to fatal workplace injuries sustained in the State of Nebraska.

 The Regulatory Programs section has responsibilities in three distinct areas: Compliance; Medical Services; and Self-Insurance.
 Compliance activities include enforcing insurance coverage requirements, enforcing the claims handling and reporting obligations of insurers and self-insured employers, and receiving and processing reports of injury and benefit payments.
 Medical services activities include revising and maintaining schedules of medical and hospital fees, administering the independent medical examiner program, certifying and monitoring managed care plans, and responding to inquiries related to medical issues.
 Self-insurance activities include reviewing applications for self-insurance approval, monitoring the financial status and payroll records of self-insured employers, and collecting fees and assessments from self-insured employers.

 The Vocational Rehabilitation section is responsible for certifying vocational rehabilitation counselors and job placement specialists, appointing a vocational rehabilitation counselor if the parties cannot agree on the selection, and reviewing and approving proposed vocational rehabilitation plans.
-This section monitors the progress of injured workers in an approved plan and determines what plan expenses may be reimbursed by the Workers’ Compensation Trust Fund.
+This section also monitors the progress of injured workers in approved vocational rehabilitation plans and determines what plan expenses may be reimbursed by the Workers’ Compensation Trust Fund.

 The Public Information section responds to requests for records and information, supports a toll-free telephone information line (including language interpretation services, when needed), maintains the court’s website, and prepares court publications.
-The section also manages the business continuity program for the court.
+Duties of this section include managing the business continuity program for the court.